zzaia/zzaia-trio-coffee-shop/CoffeeShop/docs/order/order-architecture.md

 ## Event driven design
 - Use of CQRS with mediator pattern
 - Use of pipeline behavior in mediator for validation and logging
-- Receive notifications from the notification system using Dapr
+- Receive notifications from the internal notification system using Dapr
-- Update or create user information from events coming from the Identity application
+- Update or create user information from events coming from the internal notification system
+- Publish to external notification system using http + polly

 ## Logging
 - Avoid logging throughout the code